gcp-development/event-streaming-platform/kafka-setup/README.md

   <li><a href="https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/" target="_blank">kubectl</a></li>
 </ul>

  Our local development environment is done using minikube to emulate a similar [kubernetes](https://kubernetes.io/) setup.
-Two images are used for this effect [confluent](https://www.confluent.io/) [cp-zookeeper/Community licensed](https://hub.docker.com/r/confluentinc/cp-zookeeper) and [cp-kafka//Community licensed](https://hub.docker.com/r/confluentinc/cp-kafka).
-This setup is composed by a single node [(Zookeeper)](https://zookeeper.apache.org/) and a single broker cluster [(Kafka)](https://kafka.apache.org/).
+Two images are used for this effect [confluent](https://www.confluent.io/) [cp-zookeeper/Community licensed](https://hub.docker.com/r/confluentinc/cp-zookeeper) and [cp-kafka/Community licensed](https://hub.docker.com/r/confluentinc/cp-kafka).
+The image cp-zookeeper will create a single node [(Zookeeper)](https://zookeeper.apache.org/) and the image cp-kafka will create a single broker cluster [(Kafka)](https://kafka.apache.org/).

 ### Table of Contents
 <ul>